devhpes/TASK/README.md

 # Task
-Webpage Developed Using JavaScript,BootStrap HTML, CSS And Google Map
+Webpage Developed Using JavaScript, Jquery, HTML And CSS